-The bill aims to revise Montana's workers' compensation laws by mandating that the Department of Labor and Industry annually update its rules regarding the definition of wages related to lodging.
-Specifically, it amends Section 39-71-123 of the Montana Code Annotated to ensure that the values assigned to lodging as part of employee remuneration are updated each year.
-The new legal language specifies that these values must reflect the general geographic proximity to available housing and may take into account other reasonable factors affecting value.
+Senate Bill No. introduced by A. Olsen aims to revise Montana's workers' compensation laws by mandating that the Department of Labor and Industry annually update its rules regarding the definition of wages related to lodging.
+The bill amends Section 39-71-123 of the Montana Code Annotated (MCA) to specify that the values for lodging, rent, or housing as part of an employee's remuneration must be updated annually and should consider factors such as geographic proximity to available housing.

 Statutes affected: LC Text: 39-71-123